Sunday, 20 September, 2009

 Approaching Norco from the highway, I could see from afar the refineries and chemical industries marking the entrance to the town.
 As we reached the plants, we passed under an awning of pipes, connecting the refineries on one side of the road to the side.

 Our first priority was to explore the neighborhood surrounding Apple Street, the town’s narrow, main residential road flanked by small, mostly one-level homes with modest front yards.
 Many of the driveways featured SUVs or pickup trucks.
 I could see laundry drying on a clothes line in some backyards.
 Even from the neighborhood, I could see the smoke rising from the refineries.
 At the time, approximately 12:50 pm, several male residents were out mowing their front lawns.
-This reminded me of the description in
+This reminded me of the description in Working-Class Heroes of community members’ careful maintenance of their properties.

 Occasionally, children rode by on their bicycles.
 One of the biking duos included a black child and a white child.
 I wondered what this said about Norco’s racial construct; does it mean that Norco, like Beltway, will welcome minorities into their neighborhood as long as their socioeconomic class and personal conduct fits the community’s values?
 I also noticed that along the road, telephone lines were decorated with 14-star American flags.
 At first I thought this was an adaptation of the Confederate flag, but then remembered that the Confederacy only had eleven states.